 Our school’s ethos is based on Christian principles and Christian ideals.
 We welcome children from all faiths and traditions and those from none.
 These principles and ideals permeate all aspects of school life from age four to eighteen and we aim to foster moral values and a sense of spirituality which will stay with the pupils forever.

 Our full-time Chaplain, who is also a member of the teaching staff, is responsible for overseeing and leading most services throughout the School.
-She receives plenty of support from colleagues and encourages much student participation in services and assemblies.
-She is also fully involved in the pastoral care of the community and is available for pupils of all ages, staff, and parents alike.
+She receives plenty of support from colleagues and encourages plenty of student participation in services and assemblies.
+He is also fully involved in the pastoral care of the community and is available for pupils of all ages, staff, and parents alike.

 At the Preparatory School, children attend assemblies and meetings five days a week.
 The Chaplain leads an assembly at the Preparatory School every week.
 The Upper Prep has a Christian Union which meets as an after-school club.